I have a secret.

 I love tater tots.

-Just as hilarious and ironic is that while I write this post, I am waiting for the delivery of 50 heritage breed chickens that my husband and I are raising for part of next winter's meat supply.
-Equally funny is that I've spent years creating wholesome and nutritious meals and baked goods, from locally and seasonally sourced products.
+Just as hilarious and ironic is that I've spent years creating wholesome, nutritious meals and baked goods from locally and seasonally sourced products.
 Regardless, every now and then I crave crunchy, fluffy, artificial, factory-made, tot goodness.

 4 cups tater tots, thawed